 This page provides guidance to approved collectors and recyclers on the annual net cost reporting requirements, including worksheets, forms and FAQs.

-This page provides information about the list of participating approved collectors and recyclers and links to a search tool for verifying the real-time approval status of system participants and finding approved participant identification numbers and contact information.
+This page provides information about participating approved collectors and recyclers, and a link to the search tool for verifying the real-time approval status of system participant.
 This search tool is intended for use by individuals and organizations seeking recycling opportunities for covered electronic wastes.
 It will also serve as a general locator of reuse and recycling opportunities for other electronic devices.

 - Weighmaster Enforcement Program

 As CalRecycle, in consultation with the Department of Toxic Substances Control (DTSC), works to implement this important legislation, more information will be available through this website.
 Note that any guidance provided by CalRecycle should not substitute for careful reading of the original statute or subsequent regulations.
-Interested parties are encouraged to check back often, or subscribe to an e-mail newsletter to be kept apprised of developments and events.
+Interested parties are encouraged to check back often, or subscribe to the CEW Listserv to be kept apprised of developments and events.